 Figure~\ref{fig:radialSFRsmorph} shows the radial ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ profiles for the AGN and control galaxies, separated into spirals and ellipticals.
-Among spirals, the AGN galaxies have a centrally-suppressed ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ profile, lying ${\sim}\,0.3$\,dex below the control galaxies (factor of 2) at the smallest R. Again, this arises due to differences in the SFRs of tens-to-hundreds of thousands of spaxels (Fig.~\ref{fig:spaxelSFRoffsets} shows the corresponding SFR distributions for all spaxels).
-The difference between the spiral AGN and control ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ profiles narrows as R approaches 2.5.
+Among spirals, the AGN galaxies have a centrally suppressed ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ profile, lying ${\sim}\,0.3$\,dex below the control galaxies (factor of 2) at the smallest $R$.
+Again, this arises due to differences in the SFR densities of tens-to-hundreds of thousands of spaxels (Figure~\ref{fig:spaxelSFRoffsets} shows the corresponding SFR density distributions for all spaxels).
+The difference between the spiral AGN and control ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ profiles narrows as $R$ approaches 2.5.
 Among elliptical galaxies, the AGN galaxies instead have larger overall ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$.
-However, the radial ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ profile of the AGN galaxies display central SFR suppression that is not found for the control galaxies (notice that the right-most mean ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ in these profiles agrees with the mean ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ shown in Fig.~\ref{fig:spaxelSFRoffsets}).
-This explains the larger SFRs in the outskirts of the AGN galaxies when compared with the control galaxies in Fig.~\ref{fig:radialSFRs}.
-Furthermore, this demonstrates that suppressed central SFRs are responsible for the lack of spiral AGN galaxies above the SFMS, placing them instead in the green valley (see Fig.\ref{fig:SFRoffsets}).
+However, the radial ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ profile of the AGN galaxies display central SFR suppression that is not found for the control galaxies (notice that the right-most mean ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ in these profiles agrees with the mean ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ shown in Figure~\ref{fig:spaxelSFRoffsets}).
+This explains the larger SFR densities in the outskirts of the AGN galaxies when compared with the control galaxies in Figure~\ref{fig:radialSFRs}.
+Furthermore, this demonstrates that suppressed central SFRs are responsible for the lack of spiral AGN galaxies above the SFMS, placing them instead in the green valley (see Figure~\ref{fig:SFRoffsets}).